'Star Trek' Actor Kenneth Mitchell Dies at 49 - ExBulletin

 CLICK HERE TO SUBSCRIBE TO THE ENTERTAINMENT NEWSLETTER

 “I think over time it became the theme of us accepting this with grace,” he said.
 “I try to see the beauty of it, in a way.
-I'll never forget it,” one of my Star Trek co-stars told me, “because they went through difficult times with illnesses and all of that, and I remember them communicating to me and saying, “You have a choice.
-You can look at this in different ways, but maybe try to see this as a gift that will allow you to experience life in a way that most people don't.'”
+I'll never forget it,” one of my Star Trek co-stars told me, “because they went through some tough times with illnesses and all that, and I remember them communicating, saying to me, “You have a choice.
+You can look at this in different ways, but maybe try to see this as a gift that will allow you to experience the life in a way that most people don't.”

 ALS is a progressive neurological disease which targets the nervous system and motor neurons in the brain and spinal cord, weakening muscles and limiting physical function.